ribru17/.dotfiles/README.md

 - Check base startup time with `:StartupTime`
 - Check plugin loading information with `:Lazy profile`
 - Use `:I` and `:IT` aliases for `:Inspect` and `:InspectTree`, respectively
+- Use `gh` to Get Help under the current word or selection

 ## :question: Troubleshooting